 - Consider other water users.

 - Follow safety advice from the lifeguards, Surfing Great Britain and the British Bodyboard Club.

 You’ll need the following kit to get started:

 When selecting a board you need to consider your height, weight and ability.
 When starting out, a soft foam board is ideal as it is thick and wide, making it easier to float, paddle and catch waves.

-Always wear one around the ankle of your back foot so you don't lose your board if you fall off!
+Always wear one, normally around the wrist or bicep, so you don't lose your board if you fall off!

 Apply this to the deck of your board to give you grip.